bilalmajeeduk/ecs-github-action-deploy/README.md

 Here’s the updated architecture diagram featuring:

-User → GitHub Actions with GitHub Secrets
+* User → GitHub Actions with GitHub Secrets.
-Amazon ECR storing the Docker image
+* Amazon ECR storing the Docker image.
-AWS CloudWatch for logs and monitoring
+* AWS CloudWatch for logs and monitoring.
-Amazon ECS in a public VPC using AWS Fargate
+* Amazon ECS in a public VPC using AWS Fargate.
-Task Definition feeding into two services: Dev & Prod Both services deployed to AWS ECS fargate profile
+* Task Definition feeding into two services: Dev & Prod.
+* Both services deployed to AWS ECS fargate profile.

 Working URL to test